browserify-search/www/README.md

 # Website for Browserify Search

-This project implements a web-based search engine similar to an early Google.
+Browserify search is a search engine for discovering npm modules that work with [Browserify](http://browserify.org/).
+This project implements a search engine interface reminiscent of the early Google search engine.
+For more on how browserify search works behind the scenes, [read this](https://github.com/browserify-search/scripts).

 ## API - `GET /api/search`